redpanda-data/connect/website/docs/components/caches/opensearch.md

 ### `key_field`

+Not used together with get,set and delete operatior.
 The field in the document that is used as the key.
+If not set, it will use the _id on the document.

 Type: `string`

 ### `value_field`

 The field in the document that is used as the value.
+If set to empty, it will retrieve the entire document

 Type: `string`
+Default: `"value"`